By Professor Tony Attwood and Dr Michelle Garnett

 We also advise family members and teachers to be aware of how their negative mood can be contagious to an autistic person and we teach strategies to stay calm and neutral to assist their loved one through difficult emotions.
 Sometimes parents and partners may try to temporarily suppress their feelings, although an autistic person may be able to sense the emotions behind their mask of neutrality.

 We encourage autistic people to explain their sensitivity to someone’s mood and that the reason for their temporary withdrawal or avoidance of them is a coping mechanism due to emotional empathy and not a rejection of them as a person.

 When an autistic person has difficulties with behavioural empathy, that is knowing how they are expected to respond to the distress of another person, they may need clear guidance and encouragement on what to do or say.
 This could be to suggest that the autistic person gives you a hug that is within their own zone of tolerance, or makes a reassuring comment.

 We now have programmes to help autistic adults read nonverbal communication (cognitive empathy) and develop verbal empathic comments (behavioural empathy) (e.g. Koegel et al 2016).

 We also recognize that increased emotional empathy may be an advantage when being with autistic children and adults by being aware of an autistic person’s tolerance of emotional states in others and adjusting their interactions accordingly.
 We know of many autistic individuals who thrive in the helping professions due to their high levels of emotional empathy.

-If you are interested in learning more about emotional empathy and autism and how it impacts on autistic women in particular, we are hosting a full-day webcast for autistic women and family members and professionals who support them on the 28th of October.
-We hope to see you there!
+If you are interested in learning more about emotional empathy and autism and how it impacts autistic women in particular, we are hosting a full-day webcast for autistic women and family members and professionals who support them in October 2023, titled Diagnosis for Autistic Girls and Women.